anfezabu/AB_testing_Assignment/README.md

 ```
 <img width="1398" alt="AB testing 1" src="https://github.com/anfezabu/SQL_Projects/assets/164940373/70512ea3-5c40-4e0d-99e0-79039cd78e7c">

-##### 2.Use the final_assignments table to calculate the view binary, and average views for the 30 day window after the test assignment for item_test_2.
+##### 3. Use the final_assignments table to calculate the view binary, and average views for the 30 day window after the test assignment for item_test_2.
 (You may include the day the test started)
 #### Answer:
 ```
 SELECT